 At the second screen, verify that all of the file permissions are set correctly.
 This applies only to Linux and Unix servers, as seen in the screenshot above, in which a Windows XP server is being used.

 The third screen, shown above, is a critical one, because this is where you will enter the information needed by CubeCart to connect to the database you had created earlier.
 You should also set your country location and your administrative login information.
 CubeCart version 3.x comes preloaded with three skins: Classic, Legend, and Killer.
-In this tutorial, we will use the first option, which is the default.
+In this tutorial, I will use the first option, which is the default.
 You can click on any of the three thumbnails to see a larger image of each skin.
 Most likely, none of the advanced settings need to be changed.

 At this point you can breathe a sigh of relief, because you are now past the stage of the installation process that gives beginners the most difficulties.
 If you are installing on a Linux or Unix server, you are now prompted to change the permissions of the configuration file includes/global.inc.php, making it not writable by others, for security reasons.
 Again, for Windows users, this is not applicable.
 (However, it does not stop the admin panel of CubeCart version 3.0.16 from complaining that your configuration file is still writable, whenever you log in as the administrator.)

 You have now finished CubeCart's installation process.